-Inmates rioted at county jail, barricaded on upper floor armed with broken toilet shards
+Inmates rioted at county jail, barricaded on upper floor armed with broken porcelain shards

 FARMINGTON — Regional law enforcement agencies and emergency medical and fire units responded in force to the San Juan County Adult Detention Center July 13 to quell a riot that led to damage inside the facility and one injury to an inmate.

-Police scanner traffic indicated that 35 inmates donned makeshift body armor and barricaded themselves on the upper tier of the facility armed with shards of porcelain from broken toilets.
+Police scanner traffic indicated that 35 inmates donned makeshift body armor and barricaded themselves on the upper tier of the facility armed with shards of porcelain from broken plumbing fixtures.